-For many families, April is a time to look toward summer vacation, warm days and lazy afternoons.
+For many families, springtime is a time to look toward summer vacation, warm days and lazy afternoons.
 For others, it’s a time to plan for the upcoming school year.
 A great way to plan for the year is by attending a homeschool convention or conference in your area.

 If you are new to homeschooling or have never been to a state convention or regional conference, the thought of going can sometimes be overwhelming.
 Even if you are preparing to transition from middle school to high school, you may ask yourself things like: